yhao18/OOP-Workshops/WS04/readme.md

 ```C++
   Box& add(Box& B);
 ```
 This function pours the content of one box into another.
 If the target box is full, the rest of the material remains in the source box **B**.
-If the target box is empty and has no name, it will get the same name as the source box.
+If the target box has no name ~~and~~ or is empty, it will get the same name as the source box.
 If the material are not the same, the target box becomes unusable and the source box will lose the material poured in the target box.<br />
 Here is the source code for this funciton:
 ```C++
   if (m_contentName == nullptr || quantity() == 0) {